gringer/synthesis/README.md

  * Convert all chemicals on a hex space into a peptide.
  * Move a peptide one hex space.
  * Use power to create a reaction surface, starting with an existing peptide.
- * Extend a reaction surface with the next peptide in the chain.
+ * Extend an incomplete protein with the next peptide in the chain.
- * Break up a protein into its component peptides.
+ * Break up one of your own proteins into its component peptides.
  * Use the power on a protein card.
 See section "Proteins" below.
+ * Discard all cards in the protein display, and draw ***four*** new cards.

 The game ends one round after the first person completes a "Spark of Life" protein.
 The winner of the game is the person who has the most power at the end of the game.

 ## Proteins

-*"What you must learn is that these rules are no different than the rules of a computer system...some of them can be bent.
+*"What you must learn is that these rules are no different than the rules of a computer system... some of them can be bent.
 Others... can be broken."* - Morpheus, The Matrix

 Proteins give *Synthesis* its life, and a complexity that increases as the game progresses.
 The rules of the game can be changed by proteins.